-Sponsors: May 17, 2010 1 A BILL TO BE ENTITLED 2 AN ACT TO MODERNIZE THE NORTH CAROLINA ALCOHOLIC BEVERAGE 3 CONTROL S SYSTEM, TO ENSURE THE INTEGRITY OF THE THREE-TIER SYSTEM, 4 TO REQUIRE MINIMUM AGE STANDARDS FOR LAW ENFORCEMENT, AND TO 5 REQUIRE THAT THE CITY OF KANNAPOLIS, THE CITY OF SALISBURY, AND 6 ROWAN COUNTY HAVE EQUAL REPRESENTATION ON THE 7 ROWAN/KANNAPOLIS ABC BOARD.
-8 The General Assembly of North Carolina enacts: 9 TION 1.
+Short Title: M Iodernization of the State ABC System.
+(Public) Sponsors: Referred to: May 17, 2010 CONTROL S TO REQUIRE TO REQUIRE TO ROWAN ROWAN/KA The General Ass SECTOR A BILL TO BE ENTITLED MODERNIZE THE NORTH CAROLINA ALCORYSTEM, TO ENSURE THE INTEGRITY OF THE TRE MINIMUM AGE STANDARDS FOR LAW ENFORMAT THE CITY OF KANNAPOLIS, THE CITY OF COUNTY HAVE EQUAL REPRESENTA ANNAPOLIS ABC BOARD. embly of North Carolina enacts: FION 1.
 G.S.
-18B-101 reads as rewritten: 10 "§ 18B-101.
-Def 11 As used in thi is Chapter, unless the context requires otherwise: 12 ••• 13 (6a) "Finance officer" means the local board employee, other than a general 14 manager, who is responsible for keeping the accounts of the local board, 15 receiving and depositing receipts, disbursing funds, and any other duties 16 (5) assigned by the local board or Commission.
-17 (7) "Fortified wine" means any wine, of more than sixteen percent (16%) and no 18 more than twenty-four percent (24%) alcohol by volume, made by 19 fermentation from grapes, fruits, berries, rice, or honey; or by the addition of 20 pure cane, beet, or dextrose sugar; or by the addition of pure brandy from the 21 same type of grape, fruit, berry, rice, or honey that is contained in the base 22 (7.) wine and produced in accordance with the regulations of the United States.
-23 (7a) "General manager" means the local board employee who is responsible for 24 the oversight of daily operations of the ABC system and any other duties 25 assigned by the local board or Commission.
-The board may designate only 26 27 (7a)(7a) one employee to be the general manager. (b) "Historic ABC establishment" means a restaurant or hotel that meets all 28 (7a) (7 of the following requirements: 28 29 a.
-Is on the national register of historic places or located within a State 30 historic district.
+18B-101 reads as rewritten: finitions. is Chapter, unless the context requires otherwise: HREE-TIER SYSTEM, DRCEMENT, AND TO DF SALISBURY, AND (6a) "Finance officer" means the local board employee e, other than a general (7) manager, who is responsible for keeping the account receiving and depositing receipts, disbursing funds assigned by the local board or Commission.
+"Fortified wine" means any wine, of more than sixtee more than twenty-four percent (24%) alcohol fermentation from grapes, fruits, berries, rice, or hone pure cane, beet, or dextrose sugar; or by the addition of the second sugar. en percent (16%) and no by volume, made by ey; or by the addition of (7a) same type of grape, fruit, berry, rice, or honey that is wine and produced in accordance with the regulations "General manager" means the local board employee the oversight of daily operations of the ABC system assigned by the local board or Commission.
+The board one employee to be the general manager. is contained in the base s of the United States. who is responsible for m and any other duties (7a) (7 7b) "Historic ABC establishment" means a restauran t or hotel that meets all of the following requirements: a.
+Is on the national register of historic places of historic district. or located within a State b.

-b.
 Is a property designed to attract local, State, national, and international tourists located on a State Route (SR) and with a property line located within 1.5 miles of the intersection of a designated North Carolina scenic byway as defined in G.S.
 136-18(31).